aragon/developer-portal/docs/core/02-how-to-guides/01-plugin-development/01-implemention/01-plugin-types.md

+---
+title: Plugin Types
+---

-# Choosing the right Plugin Types
+## Choosing the Base Contract for Your Plugin

 In this section, we will learn about the interfaces or base contracts to inherit from when developing a plugin.